Limited liability company - Possible repercussions

 An election to change classification can have significant tax consequences based on the following transactions that are deemed to occur as a result of the election.

-Partnership to Corporation
+Partnership to corporation

 An election to change classification from a partnership to a corporation will be treated as if the partnership contributed all of its assets and liabilities to the corporation in exchange for stock and the partnership then immediately liquidated by distributing the stock to its partners.